-Of course, when attorneys talk about this, they're always talking from the perspective that you should hire your attorney right away, because they want to be hired right away.
+How Quick Should You Hire A Sex Crime Defense Attorney If You Believe You're Being Investigated?
+Of course, when attorneys talk about this, they're always speaking from the perspective that you should hire your attorney right away because they want to be hired right away.

 Potential Registration as a Sex Offender for Life

 What I can say to you is even though attorneys are always anxious to get somebody in there, you should hire an attorney right away for the following reasons:

 Because there's so much on the line when you are potentially facing the prospect of having to register as a sex offender for the rest of your life — depending on what sex crime you're charged with — being on Megan's Law, not being able to go within 100 yards of a park and other ramifications — obviously, why would you take any risk whatsoever?

 I think, of minimum, you should get a consultation with an attorney if you feel that you might be charged with a sex crime or you're being investigated for a sex crime, or someone's made an allegation against you.
 Often, you could hire that attorney pre-filing, so the fee is not as much as if you had a case pending.

 That way, you won't make any stupid moves; your attorney can act as a buffer between you and the police trying to come and talk to you at work, call you over the phone, send you a letter.
 There are all types of different ways that the police try to reach out to the defendant in a sex crime case to try to get them to say something that might incriminate themselves.

 That's the sad thing that I see in most — not all — but I'd say 95% of these sex crime investigations — the police are just so focused on getting evidence against a person and getting a conviction against a person before they even have all of the details.